 Take a trip into the world of British fur traders, voyageurs and the Ojibwe, ca. 1804.
-Visit a working voyageur camp, trading post and Ojibwe encampment.
+Visit the trade shop, Ojibwe encampment and voyageur living quarters.
 Explore exhibits on the fur trade and the cultures it brought together.
-Plus, demonstrations, guided tours and Snake River trails.
+Check out demonstrations, guided tours and Snake River trails.

 All programs support state of Minnesota academic standards in social studies.

-Younger students discover the similarities and differences between the world of 1804 and today.
-They'll explore the interior of the Ojibwe wigwam, visit the traders' living quarters and learn how toys of the time period were fashioned out of the materials at hand.
+Through an interactive story about a young Ojibwe child and her rabbit friend, students discover the similarities and differences between the world of 1804 and today.
+They'll explore the interior of an Ojibwe encampment, visit the traders' living quarters and learn how toys of the time period were fashioned out of the materials at hand.